The 7 Best National Down Payment Assistance Programs for Buyers

 Bank of America has two of its own DPA programs that it advertises nationally.
 The America’s Home Grant® program offers credits on closing costs.

-What it does: Get a closing cost credit of up to $7,500 to be used on non-recurring closing costs such as title, recording, or to buy discount points that lower the mortgage rate.
+What it does: Get a closing cost credit of up to $7,500 to be used on non-recurring closing costs, such as the title and recording, or to buy discount points that lower the mortgage rate.

-Who it’s for: Buyers must meet income limitations and purchase homes in certain geographic regions.
-The home must be used as a primary residence.
+Who it’s for: Buyers who are would-be owner-occupants meeting income limitations and purchasing homes in certain geographic regions

 3. Bank of America Down Payment Grant program